Joseph Martin (1726–1776)

 After control of the Gatton seat was bought by Sir William Mayne, he moved to the family seat at Overbury Court and was returned unopposed to represent nearby Tewkesbury at the 1774 general election.

 Martin died on 30 March 1776.
-He had married Eleanor Torriano, daughter of Sir John Torriano of College Hill, London on 6 February 1749 and had 4 sons and 3 daughters.
+He married Eleanor Torriano, daughter of Sir John Torriano of College Hill, London on 6 February 1749.
+Eleanor & Joseph had 4 sons and 3 daughters.